Peter Kellner: Career

 Formerly the political analyst of the BBC Newsnight current affairs programme, Kellner was engaged by YouGov's founders, Stephan Shakespeare and Nadhim Zahawi, in December 2001.
 When YouGov floated for £18 million in April 2005, Kellner owned 6% of the company.
-He has been President of YouGov since 2007, and was its Chairman from 2001 to 2007.
+He was President of YouGov from 2007 until 2016, and was its Chairman from 2001 to 2007.

 From 1969 to 2003 he was a newspaper journalist with The Sunday Times, the New Statesman, The Independent, The Observer and the Evening Standard.

 He has also been a visiting fellow at Nuffield College, Oxford, and the Institute for Policy Studies, London and has advised several large corporations.
 He was the chairman of NCVO (National Council for Voluntary Organisations) until 2019 and visiting scholar at Carnegie Europe.

 In 2011, he received a Special Recognition Award from the Political Studies Association in recognition of his achievements in "bringing polling and intelligent use of numbers and figures to election coverage".

 Kellner was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for charitable services as chair of the NCVO.